Guseyn/ingesta/README.md

 5. `mongo` directory contains MongoDb provider.
 6. `reader` directory contains all providers for reading the data from AWS S3.

-# How we read from AWS S3
+# How We Read from AWS S3

 Files in S3 can be huge, so the best approach would be streaming them.
 The logic of reading is in `src/reader/S3Reader.ts`.